Thireus/GGUF-Tool-Suite/README.md

 1. **Use the Thireus fork of `ik_llama.cpp` (recommended)**
    - **Linux**: compile as usual.
    - **Windows builds available** but recommended to use `llama.cpp` for high context >30k and `ik_llama.cpp` for context <30k for performance reasons on MoE models.
-Windows users can also use [WSL2](https://documentation.ubuntu.com/wsl/stable/tutorials/develop-with-ubuntu-wsl/), see compilation instructions below, but will result in the same performance discrepencies observed:
+Windows users can also use [WSL2](https://documentation.ubuntu.com/wsl/stable/tutorials/develop-with-ubuntu-wsl/), see compilation instructions below, but will result in the same performance discrepencies observed.
+Step-by-step instructions to compile ik_llama.cpp on WSL2:
         <details>

         ```